 Reason for Introducing Section 24:

-The rapid growth of the private rental sector is one of the major reasons due to which section 24 was introduced.
+The rapid growth of the private rental sector is one of the major reasons why section 24 was introduced.
 There are certain reasons involved and some of them are discussed below as well:

-- To slow down the pace and moving tendency was a major purpose.
+- To slow down the pace and the moving tendency was a major purpose.

 - Due to the foreseeable property bubble danger in 2015, the safer ways were taken because if the property bubble burst out this could cause serious damage to the economy of the UK.